Average Real Estate Agent Commission Rates (2024 Update)

 Average realtor commission for buyer's agent

-Buyer's agent commission rates can vary by three percentage points depending on your state.
+Depending on your state, the buyer's agent commission rates can vary by three percentage points.
 That's a significant cost difference.

 How do realtor fees work?